Chairperson, Department of English

 University of North Carolina-Chapel Hill

-Horner was named “Professor of the Year” in May 2001, his second year at The Master’s College, and again in 2007.
+Horner was named “Professor of the Year” in May 2001, his second year at The Master’s University, and again in 2007.
 He has taught at the University of Alabama and UNC-Chapel Hill, and was appointed Hudson Strode Scholar in Renaissance Studies (1994-96) at UA.
-At Master’s, Professor Horner teaches courses on Medieval and Renaissance literature, Film Studies, Shakespeare, Milton, John Calvin, Drama, Poetry and Poetics, Comedy, Critical Theory, Western Art History, Epic, Classical Christian Humanism, and Classical Latin.
-Each year he teaches art history in Northern Italy for the AMBEX study-abroad program.
-He also serves as Chair of Humanities in the Rhetoric School at Trinity Classical Academy, the fastest-growing classical school in the nation, where he designed the humanities curriculum.
+At Master’s, Professor Horner teaches courses on Medieval and Renaissance literature, Film Studies, Shakespeare, Milton, John Calvin, Poetry and Poetics, Comedy, Critical Theory, Western Art History, Epic, Classical Christian Humanism, and Classical Latin.
+He is an Alcuin Fellow in the Society for Classical Learning.
+He holds an appointment as Visiting Assistant Professor of Latin at Fuller Seminary, and works in early printed books and rare manuscripts at The Huntington Library.
+Horner designed the original Humanities program in the Rhetoric School at Trinity Classical Academy, the fastest-growing classical school in the nation, and served as Chair for several years.
+He continues to mentor the teachers at Trinity.

 Prof. Horner speaks regularly in a number of venues including national radio, particularly on current theological trends, philosophy and popular culture.
 He has spoken to Berkeley students on Christianity and popular culture, was invited to give the endowed Kegel Lecture at Caltech on representations of human consciousness in philosophy and art, and speaks regularly on the radio and television with over 100 appearances to date.
-He and his wife, Joanne, have three children: Seth, Josiah and Rachel, and they live in Santa Clarita, California.
+He and his wife, Joanne, have three children: Seth, Josiah and Rachel, and several grandchildren, and they live in Santa Clarita, California.
 They love to watch and discuss movies!
-Grant has been involved heavily in rock climbing, ice climbing, and mountaineering since 1979, rockclimbing at a world-class level through the 1980s and 1990s, and he has made four one-day speed-climbing ascents of Yosemite Valley’s 3000’ El Capitan – the largest vertical granite cliff in the world, and famously difficult.
-He is one of a handful of climbers who has done the “Nose” route on El Cap in less than 24 hours (usual ascents are 3-6 days) and he is the only climber in the world to make such a speed-ascent on a first attempt and first visit to Yosemite.
-He spends much of the summer in the High Sierra on huge, high-altitude rock and ice walls, making numerous speed ascents of what are normally multi-day alpine peaks, often in a matter of hours, and sometimes climbing two peaks as high as 14,000 feet in a single day.
-In the 2011 summer season Grant climbed 9 technical peaks between 13,000 and 14,000+ in an eight-week period – all but one as solo ascents.
+Grant has been involved heavily in rock climbing, ice climbing, and mountaineering since 1979, rockclimbing at a world-class level through the 1980s and 1990s, and he has made five one-day speed-climbing ascents of Yosemite Valley’s 3000’ El Capitan – the largest vertical granite cliff in the world, and famously difficult.
+He is one of a handful of climbers who has done the “Nose” route on El Cap in less than 24 hours (usual ascents are 3-6 days; his record time is 12:52) and he is the only climber in the world to make such a speed-ascent on a first attempt and first visit to Yosemite.
+He spends much of the summer in the High Sierra on huge, high-altitude rock and ice walls, making numerous speed ascents of what are normally multi-day alpine peaks, often in a matter of hours, and sometimes solo-climbing two peaks as high as 14,000 feet in a single day.
 He has also recently rekindled a longtime passion for sailing around the Channel Islands off Southern California’s Pacific coast.

 E-mail contact: email@example.com